April 10th - 15th 2016

 Duplicate Bridge - Every day there will be a duplicate competition of at least 21 boards played late afternoon & early evening.

-Full Mornings - There will be two full mornings sessions with tuition aimed at a particular subject.
+Full Mornings - There will be two full morning sessions with tuition aimed at a particular subject.
 After the coffee break, prepared hands will be played that will illustrate the tutorial subject.

 Short Mornings - Two mornings will begin with a discussion of some of the previous day's tricky hands and finish at the coffee break, leaving free time to explore the Lake District.